-1. The MS4 program has been edited based on the DEQ Audit that was completed in January of 2021.
+1. The MS4 program was updated and implemented in 2021.
 The program plan has been brought up to current General Permit standards.

 4.3 Program Changes Needed

 Generally, the program has been updated to include more training and public outreach to make the public aware of the impacts that the community can have on the environment and the stormwater system.